Fazil2024/My-Project/README.md

 # My-Project
-This is an initial Repository
+This is my first repository
+Author : Fazlullah Amiry